Structured Difference-of-Q via Orthogonal Learning: Analysis

+\Cref{asn-wellspecified} posits the function class for estimating $\blipadv$ is well-specified.
+Meanwhile, \Cref{asn-producterrorrates} requires consistent estimation of the $Q$ function. \Cref{asn-bellman-comp-q}, Bellman completeness, is a standard structural restriction that is a primitive condition for the product-error rate assumption.

-Next we establish convergence rates for $\hat\blipadv^\pi$, depending on convergence rates of the nuisance functions.
+Next we establish convergence rates of $\hat\blipadv^\pi$, depending on convergence rates of the nuisance functions.
 Broadly we follow the analysis of \citep{foster2019orthogonal,lewis2021double} for orthogonal statistical learning.
-The analysis considers some $\hat \blipadv$ with small excess risk relative to the projection onto the function class, i.e. as might arise from an optimization algorithm with some approximation error.
+We show the loss function is Neyman-orthogonal in \Cref{apx-orthogonality}.
+Given our high-level assumptions on product error rates, we state simplified results with ``$\lesssim$" denoting $=O_p(\cdot)$ with high probability, omitting absolute multiplicative constants but for concentrability (\cref{asn-concentrability}).